justanothercell/AdventOfCode/README.md

 - `main.py` The main python file, containing (in most cases) a print statement with the printed out solution as a comment at the bottom
 - `puzzle.md` A copy of the puzzle description copied from AOC
 - (optional) other files related to solving the puzzle

+Solutions are usually pushed to GitHub the next day.